microsoft/api-guidelines/Guidelines.md

 Will return all people whose name is David sorted in ascending order by hireDate.

 #### 9.6.1.
 Interpreting a sorting expression
-Sorting parameters MUST be consistent across pages, as both client and server-side paging is fully compatible with sorting.
+Sorting parameters MUST be consistent across pages, as both client and server-side paging are fully compatible with sorting.

 If a service does not support sorting by a property named in a _$orderBy_ expression, the service MUST respond with an error message as defined in the Responding to Unsupported Requests section.